Forbidden Broadway 2001: A Spoof Odyssey

 Forbidden Broadway 2001: A Spoof Odyssey is the 21st century's first incarnation of the Off-Broadway revue Forbidden Broadway.
-It was conceived, created and written by Gerard Alessandrini and satirizes Broadway's latest shows and stars.
-Phillip George co-directed with Alessandrini, with Catherine Stornetta the musical director and piano accompanist.
+It was conceived, created, and written by Gerard Alessandrini and satirizes Broadway's latest shows and stars.
+Phillip George co-directed with Alessandrini, with Catherine Stornetta as the musical director and piano accompanist.
 George contributed some of the ideas and dialogue for the sketches.

 The show opened in December 2000 in the Stardust Theater (at Ellen's Stardust Diner).
 An album, the seventh in the series, accompanies the show, having been recorded and mixed in December 2000 by Cynthia Daniels at Sound on Sound in New York.